bennystow/scraper-base-debian/README.md

-# Scraper Base Fedora
+# Scraper Base Debian

-This is a base project for a web scraper running on Fedora.
+This is a base project for a web scraper running on Debian.

 ## Getting Started